The language designed for AI agents

 The IEA projects AI data centers will consume 945 TWh by 2030 — double today's levels.
 Every token we eliminate matters.
 Naze doesn't just make AI development faster — it makes the agent-first web sustainable.

-Sources: IEA Energy and AI Report, HTTP Archive Web Almanac 2024, NVIDIA H100 benchmarks
+Sources: IEA Energy and AI Report, HTTP Archive Web Almanac 2024, NVIDIA H100 benchmarks, company capex announcements (Meta, Microsoft, Google, Amazon 2024–2025)

 The Three-Layer Architecture